Share

 RobTop Games expanded the Geometry Dash universe with these Lite-like spin-offs:

-• Community Hopes for 2.3: Fans speculate about new levels or platformer mechanics, but no official word yet (per @RobTopGames on X).
+• Community Hopes for 2.3: Although there is currently no official word, fans conjecture about new levels or platformer mechanics (per @RobTopGames on X).

 Why Play Geometry Dash Lite?